mallgroup/mpapi-client-php/doc/Deliveries/PRICING.md

 #### Available methods:
 **GET**
-You can get information about pricing levels on the delivery:
+You can get information about pricing levels for the delivery:
 ```
 ...
 // get delivery pricings
 $pricings = $deliveries->pricing()->get('yourDeliveryCode');
 ```

-The response contains pricing levels on the delivery:
+The response contains pricing levels for the delivery:
 ```
 [
 	[
-	    "delivery_code" => 'yourDeliveryCode',
-	    "partner_id" => 3000,
 	    "type" => 'p',
 	    "price" => 120,
 	    "cod_price" => 40,
 	    "limit" => 1000
     ], [
-    	"delivery_code" => 'yourDeliveryCode',
-	    "partner_id" => 3000,
 	    "type" => 'p',
 	    "price" => 99,
 	    "cod_price" => 29,